meza/-/README.md

 As for the rest of us:
 Always be vigilant about fallback data, and embrace the inevitable rise of the emojis.

+# Update

+GitHub got back to me with the following, amazing message:

+>Hey Meza,
+>Thanks for writing in and sorry we couldn't help you today with trolling your co-worker :-)
+>We actually convert the emoji to a dash on purpose.
+You should have seen a warning message before creation but maybe you missed it.
+>
+>Have a great day and let me know if there's anything else we can help you with!
+>
+>Cheers
+>Stacey

+- Thank you Stacey for the message, and I'm relieved that I didn't cause any headaches :)